afred/media_concerns/README.md

-= MediaConcerns
+# MediaConcerns

-This project rocks and uses MIT-LICENSE.
+Add metadata fields and behaviors specific to video, audio, and image files.